-A labor of love in every sense, Good Omens languished for years in development hell after its publication, with Gaiman only agreeing to jumpstart its production after he received a letter from his late writing partner Terry Pratchett, urging Gaiman to finish the adaptation without him.
+A labor of love in every sense, Good Omens languished for years in development hell after its publication, with Gaiman only agreeing to jumpstart its production after he received a letter from his late writing partner Terry Pratchett, urging him to finish the adaptation.

 And thank the heavens he did exactly that.